Ongoing Projects

 Characterizing Changes in Global Precipitation and Hydrologic Variability and Extremes

 Anthropogenic climate change is driving widespread shifts in precipitation worldwide.
 While alterations in extreme precipitation drive enhanced dangers to human well-being and extensive hazards to infrastructure through flooding and drought, changes in precipitation variability are less studied but also impactful.
 For example, recent research found that precipitation variability is a constraint on pastoral vegetation and can drive adverse birth outcomes in Amazonia.
-Examining precipitation records from long-standing station data, we explore global trends in observed precipitation extremes, frequency, and variability.
-We also look to provide the hydrologic context beneath observed changes in extreme precipitation by examining changes in the soil moisture levels underlying the most intense events.
+Examining precipitation records from long-standing station data, we explored U.S. trends in observed daily precipitation intensity and frequency, as well as interannual variability.

 Patterns in Human Mobility Responses to Weather and Climate